 While at the DOT, Tim served in various capacities, including at the National Highway Traffic Safety Administration (NHTSA) and in the Secretary of Transportation’s Office of the General Counsel.
-As NHTSA’s Assistant Chief Counsel for Litigation and Enforcement, Tim was the chief legal officer for enforcement for the 600-plus employee federal agency, leading the agency’s litigation and enforcement matters.
+As NHTSA’s Assistant Chief Counsel for Litigation and Enforcement, Tim was the chief legal officer for litigation and enforcement for the 600-plus employee federal agency.
 As a senior trial attorney in the Secretary of Transportation’s Office of the General Counsel, he led DOT legal teams in handling a wide variety of significant litigation matters and administrative proceedings.

 Before joining DOT/NHTSA, Tim litigated on behalf of companies and individuals in various high-value matters.
-He was also a seagoing officer in the U.S. Navy.
+He was a seagoing officer in the U.S. Navy prior to practicing law.

 Tim received his J.D., cum laude, from Case Western Reserve University School of Law, where he served as the executive articles editor for the Case Western Reserve Journal of International Law, and his B.S. in Foreign Service from Georgetown University.
 He also completed the Strategic Management of Regulatory and Enforcement Agencies Program, Executive Education at Harvard University, John F. Kennedy School of Government.